 (2) integrated biocomputational network analysis of a large dataset relevant to cleavage regulation.

 This approach aims at identifying and validating specific signaling nodes that regulate the cleavage of specific substrates and relevant phenotypes.
 We generated this extensive and still growing dataset with a large scale shRNA screen targeting all human kinases and phosphatases, testing their effect on the induced cleavage of the EGF ligand TGFα.
-A core set of candidate regulators (activators and inhibitors), some of which regulate cleavage on the substrate level without affecting metalloprotease activity (Dang et al. PNAS 2013), was then further analyzed with biocomputational methods and in vitro validation (Wilson et al. MCR 2017).
+A core set of candidate regulators (activators and inhibitors), some of which regulate cleavage on the substrate level without affecting metalloprotease activity (Dang et al. PNAS 2013), was then further analyzed with biocomputational methods and in vitro validation (Wilson et al. Mol Cancer Research 2018).
 This dataset and analysis is enriched by our findings on specific cleavage mechanisms of substrates (e.g. Dang et al PNAS 2013, Hartmann et al. Mol Cancer Research 2015; Hartmann et al. JBC 2015).